 - Check that your filter is in working condition.
 To get rid of the black algae in your pool, you will need to repeatedly filter the water.
 If your equipment is not up to it, you’ll find yourself with even more problems on your hands.

 - Shock the pool.
 Calculate the amount necessary by using 3 pounds of pool shock for every 10,000 gallons of water.
 Repeat the process at least one more time.
 While this is going on, you will obviously want to wear gloves and make sure no one goes into the pool.

 - Brush and scrub!
 The walls and stairs, all the spots where you’ve noticed dark patches, even places where you think you’ve scrubbed before.
 This is essential: black algae are not easily destroyed and will be quick to reappear – even develop a mad resistance to algicides – if given a chance.

 - Run your filter for a whole day.
 After all the brushing and scrubbing, you are sure to be left with ugly debris.
 Collect what you can and let the filter do its job until things look relatively normal again.

-- Repeat steps 2, 3 and 4!
+- Repeat steps 2, 3, and 4!
 You may think you’re out of the woods, but experience shows that, once you’ve got black algae in your pool, you’re going to have a really, really hard time getting rid of them once and for all.
-Shock the pool, brush, and scrub, and run the filter again.
+Shock the pool, brush, scrub, and run the filter again.
 No mercy!